digimat/digimat-bac0/README.rst

     >>> bacnet=BAC(network='192.168.0.84/24')

 Congratulations !
 You just have launched a BACnet/IP node binded to your LAN card (ip 192.168.0.84, netmask 255.255.255.0).
+This short `Youtube Screencast <https://youtu.be/YUUXk398lh8>`_ shows a small interactive usage of this module.
 The underlying BAC0 module has started a thread managing the remote bacnet nodes (understand remote "BACnet servers") you will declare to your node.
 You have to provide the ip ("ip/networkSize") that will be used to send/receive every BACnet UDP messages.
 Under Linux/MacOS hots, this can be done automagically if you have installed the `netifaces <https://pypi.org/project/netifaces/>`_ module (install it with *pip install -U netifaces*).
 If so, you can ommit the *network* parameter (we will try to guess the ip address of you network card)